ender2303/Anthropic-Cybersecurity-Skills/README.md

 > ⚠️ **Community Project** — This is an independent, community-created project.
 Not affiliated with Anthropic PBC.

-## Give any AI agent the security skills of a senior analyst
+## Give any AI agent the security skills of a senior analyst:

 A junior analyst knows which Volatility3 plugin to run on a suspicious memory dump, which Sigma rules catch Kerberoasting, and how to scope a cloud breach across three providers. **Your AI agent doesn't — unless you give it these skills.**